jonas-diete/CV/README.md

 ### :older_woman::man::man_with_turban: Teamwork

 I enjoy working in collaboration with other developers, discussing structure, strategies and direction for a project.
-For example, when working on a team project with Makers we developed a ReactNative app.
+For example, when working on a team project with Makers we developed a ReactNative app using Agile processes.
 Here, my strong communication skills and emotional intelligence - aquired from years working as a school teacher - helped me to collaborate effectively with different coding partners every day.
 I was able to present my ideas to the group with clarity and provided effective feedback whilst at the same time learning from feedback I received.

-I also gathered lots of experience with version control and Agile processes.
-This ensured people could efficiently work on different aspects of a project at the same time.
-I used github to review my teammates' code and make suggestions for changes.

 As a class teacher in Bristol I was regularly working in a team within my year-group.
 I planned the lesson progression with my colleagues, sharing best ideas, discussing childrens progress and providing resources for each other.
 This improved everyone's work tremendously and saved us lots of time.